 All UWSP parking lots are enforced year round and regulations are in effect when classes and exams are scheduled (check academic timetable for course & exam information).
 The break parking exceptions are:

-The annual RETIRED parking permit process will be similar to the non-retired process; WAITLIST sign-up and pick-up permit in the Parking Services office at your convenience after August 1st each year.
-Retired staff on the WAITLIST will have their work status verified by HR prior to being awarded a RETIRED permit.
+The annual RETIRED parking permits may be picked up in the Parking Services office at your convenience after August 15th each year.
+Retired staff will have their work status verified by HR.
 The RETIRED hangtag permit is an annual permit intended for "occasional" visits to campus, however, is not meant for LIFE class attendance and/or student/work use.
 The RETIRED hangtag is valid in all university permit lots except A, F, G, H, D, Z, meters, fire zones, handicap stalls, reserved stalls, and/or limited zones.

 Retired faculty/staff returning in "work status" may choose to participate in the annual priority parking assignment process and purchase a permit to park in a campus lot.